M1ke/git-deploy/README.md

 Simple setup for deploying to remote repositories.
 These can be used for local testing, staging or deployment.

+The `git-hooks-post-update` script that does the real magic in this setup was not written by me.
+The code can be found on various Stackoverflow questions and GitHub repositories so I am unsure of its original source.
+This script merely helps automate the process and provides some instruction around it.
+I plan to further add to this to carry out other common tasks such as `compass compile` or `jekyll build`.

 ### Initialise git

 If you haven't already got a git repository, start here.
 You'll need git installed on both your local machine _and your server_.
 On Debian based systems run